Last Updated on July 1, 2022 by Guillermina

 Can LED lights grow aquarium plants?
 Stay with us and learn everything you need to make your aquarium plants thrive.

-Aquarium tanks are without a doubt focal points for our homes.
-They are attractive, but according to experts, they are also significantly useful for our health.
+Aquarium tanks are focal points for our homes.
+They are attractive, and according to experts, can help improve relaxation and overall mood.
 Given the huge benefits that aquariums offer, who wouldn’t love to have a unique decoration in their home with beautiful natural-grown plants?
-However, many will agree that with huge benefits and attractiveness comes a bit of confusion and ambiguity.
+In order to excel at creating this ideal atmosphere, let’s dive into the factors which help make this possible.

-If you are a fan of aquariums with beautifully grown foliage, you need proper lighting; otherwise, your plants will not thrive.
-This is why many ask “can LED lights grow aquarium plants?”
-Keep reading and find out the answer to this, as well as many other questions that might interest you.
+If you are a fan of aquariums with beautifully grown foliage, you need proper lighting; otherwise, your plants will struggle to thrive.
+This is why we want to address the subject of LED lights for the use of growing aquarium plants.
+Keep reading and find out the answer to this, as well as several other details that might interest you.

 Why Can’t Plants Thrive Without Proper Lighting?

-Before we answer the question “can LED lights grow aquarium plants”, you need to understand the critical role that light plays in the lives of your aquarium plants.
+Before we address this question, it’s important to understand the critical role that light plays in the lives of your aquarium plants.
 In short, you can look at light as a source of fuel for your plants, because without it, the process of photosynthesis cannot take place.

 A balance in changing the day and night cycle is highly desirable as it has the ability to stimulate the growth of your plants without causing an explosion of the algae population in the tank.

-Plants that grow in an aquarium tank that is exposed to direct sunlight will certainly thrive, but unwanted algae will thrive along with them.
-Therein lays the importance of artificial light, as it can provide more accurate control over your tank’s lighting requirements.
+Plants that grow in an aquarium tank that is exposed to direct sunlight are far more likely to thrive, but unwanted algae will thrive along with them.
+Therein lies the importance of artificial light, as it can provide more customized control over your tank’s lighting requirements.
 Such lights usually have different timers, with which you can limit the amount of light your plants receive to a few hours a day.
 This will allow your living plants to thrive while limiting the growth of algae.

 Can Led Lights Grow Aquarium Plants?

 Yes, aquarium plants will definitely grow under LED lights.
 Most important of all is that the light emits in the right spectrum.
-As for the full spectrum, it actually means that the color temperature lies between 5’000 – 6’500 kelvins, which actually corresponds to the temperature of natural sunlight.
+As for the full spectrum, it actually means that the color temperature lies between 5,000 – 6,500 Kelvins, which corresponds to the temperature of natural sunlight.

 However, don’t be fooled when buying, because classic LED lights don’t have the right color spectrum to grow aquarium plants in the best possible way.
 Namely, there are specialized LED lights intended exclusively for this purpose.
 They are made in such a way that they are very similar in color to natural sunlight.
 In addition, we must emphasize that they are quite affordable, create little heat, and most importantly, fit common fixtures.